Wrecks of Saint-Pierre harbor: Orsolina

+Pouyer-Quertier

 The Pouyer-Quertier, a French cable ship eight miles from Saint-Pierre, suffered only minor damage.
 Its commander sent the following message at 8:03 a.m.:

 S.O.S.
 ST-PIERRE DESTROYED BY ERUPTION MONTAGNE PELLE S.O.S.

+Roddam

 The Roddam, commanded by Mr. Edward Freeman, was a British ship that had anchored the furthest out in the harbor.
-It set sail when he saw the fiery cloud falling on St. Pete and arrived at St. Lucia, a neighboring island, with only two men on board.
+It set sail when he saw the fiery cloud falling on Saint-Pierre and arrived at St. Lucia, a neighboring island, with only two men on board.
 The deck completely burned and the captain himself was wounded.
 None of them survived.
 On his arrival, Commander Freeman declared:

 We have come from the gates of hell; you can telegraph to the world that there is not a soul alive in St. Peter.